LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Temporal Trends in Solidarity Towards Migrants

-\textbf{The main parties -- governing CDU/CSU and FDP, and opposition SPD --} supported the integration of expellees and refugees through legal and institutional measures, primarily expressing \emph{group-based} or \emph{compassionate} solidarity (see Figure~\ref{fig:1949-1957-parties}).
-The CDU/CSU played a leading role in proposing the LAG, which framed solidarity as a national obligation toward fellow Germans, and even included expellee representatives in the party ranks \citep{hughes1999shouldering}.
+\textbf{The main parties -- governing CDU/CSU and FDP, as well as opposition SPD --} supported expellee and refugee integration through legal and institutional measures, primarily expressing \emph{compassionate} or \emph{group-based} solidarity (see \Cref{fig:1949-1957-parties}).
+The CDU/CSU led in proposing the LAG, framing solidarity as a national duty toward fellow ethnic Germans, and even included expellee representatives in the party ranks \citep{hughes1999shouldering}.
 The SPD also supported the law but voiced concerns about former Nazis and communist agents among the newcomers \citep{connor2018refugees}, resulting in occasional anti-solidarity statements.
-The FDP, while formally aligned with CDU/CSU and SPD on key refugee issues, framed solidarity in more individualistic, \emph{exchange-based} terms, opposing large-scale redistribution and favoring market-based solutions consistent with its liberal economic orientation \citep{connor2018refugees} \ak{(see Example 10 in Table~\ref{tab:postwar-predictions-examples}, where FDP speakers argued that expellees should build their own homes through self-help and cooperative effort, with state support limited to loans and low-interest credit).}
+The FDP, while formally aligned with CDU/CSU and SPD on refugee issues, framed solidarity in more individualistic, \emph{exchange-based} terms, opposing large-scale redistribution and favoring market-based solutions consistent with its liberal economic orientation \citep{connor2018refugees} (see \exref{19491020-bt-01-012-01359} in \Cref{tab:postwar-predictions-examples}).